fabric/fabric/docs/usage/execution.rst

 However, Fabric will automatically fill them in as necessary without any additional configuration.

+Specifically, each time a password prompt is presented to the user, the value entered is used to update both the single default password cache, and the cache value for the current value of ``env.host_string``.

 .. [#] We highly recommend the use of SSH `key-based access
     <http://en.wikipedia.org/wiki/Public_key>`_ instead of relying on
     homogeneous password setups, as it's significantly more secure.